Useful Notes: Paris

 - Eiffel Tower Effect: Take a look at the image there.
 Like Big Ben for London and Hagia Sophia for Istanbul, it often serves as an instant metonym for Paris/France in the mind of the audiences.

 - Located on the Champs de Mars built by Gustav Eiffel (who also designed the Bridge Bar-Hakeim, featured in Inception and the interior structure of the Statue of Liberty), it is a triumph of ironwork and was intended by Eiffel to be a monument that is futuristic and modern, to contrast the Neoclassical and medieval structures of earlier eras.

 - The prominence of the tower in the city skyline annoyed earlier residents and visitors (famously author Guy de Maupassant who stated, jokingly, that his favorite restaurant was the one in the Tower since it meant he didn't have to see it).
 During the 30s, the Tower actually was rented out to brands for use as advertising space, famously Citroen.
 Then when the Vichy established themselves, they put a giant vanity plate marking V on the side of the lower arch.

-- Genre Savvy: The Baron Georges Eugene Haussmann created the wide boulevards to avoid barricades in case of rebellion (which happened quite often in his nineteenth century).
+- Genre Savvy: According to Urban Legend, The Baron Georges Eugene Haussmann created the wide boulevards to avoid barricades in case of rebellion (which happened quite often in his nineteenth century).
 According to Urban Legend, they had to be large enough to fire cannon down them at the mob.
 Haussmann himself denied this, the wide boulevards were intended by him to accomodate the greater urban population and carriage traffic.